gbeckers/Darr/examplearrays/raggedarrays/raggedarray_uint16.darr/README.txt

 change the memory layout when reading the array in a different language.
 This means that in column-major languages, the dimension axes will be *reversed*.
 Row-major languages are: Python and Mathematica.
 Columns-major languages are:
-Julia, Matlab/Octave, R, Maple, and IDL/GDL.
+Julia, Scilab, Matlab/Octave, R, Maple, and IDL/GDL.

 Further, Python starts counting at 0.
 So the first subarray in a ragged array has index number 0.
 This is also true for IDL/GDL.
-However, Julia, Mathematica, Matlab/Octave, R, and Maple start counting at 1, so the first subarray has index number 1 in these languages.
+However, Julia, Scilab, Mathematica, Matlab/Octave, R, and Maple start counting at 1, so the first subarray has index number 1 in these languages.
 Finally, in Python indexing the end index is non-inclusive.
 E.g., a[0:2] returns a[0] and a[1], but not a[2].
-However, all other languages for which reading code is provided, Julia, Mathematica, Matlab/Octave, R, Maple, and IDL/GDL have an inclusive end index.
+However, all other languages for which reading code is provided, Julia, Scilab, Mathematica, Matlab/Octave, R, Maple, and IDL/GDL have an inclusive end index.
 The reading code provided takes these differences into account.